 The darker flecks in my hummus are the result of using an Indian relation of chickpeas/garbanzos — the Chana Dal bean (and more info here at Azure Standard).
 They're smaller with darker skins.
 I don't bother to remove skins from garbanzo beans; that's just too much work!

 I highly recommend using toasted sesame tahini.
 Toasting is another means of reducing phytic acid in seeds, and it gives the hummus a darker, roasted flavor.
 Love it!

 - 2 cups garbanzo beans cooked (also called chickpeas)

 - 3 rounded tablespoons roasted sesame tahini

-- 1 organic lemon juice from
+- 3 tablespoons lemon juice from approximately 1 lemon

 - 3 cloves garlic

 - 1/2 teaspoon sea salt or to taste